filamentlab/workstation/README.md

 `$ mysql -pW04Abm9lLV0Xl47 your_db_name < /vagrant/sql/your_sql_dump.sql`

-No magic, no trickery, easier than you though, eh?
+No magic, no trickery, easier than you thought, eh?